lapinskap/door-customer/README.md

 * [Contact](#contact)

 ## General info

-Application written in React.
+Cool platform for a company that produces custom tailored doors.
-Views of the application used to check the quality of given website.
 Views were written using scss files and `styled-components`.

 ## Screenshots